-Grave type Relevant legislation Administrative authority - disinterment Administrative authority - reburial Graves located within a formal cemetery administered by a local authority KwaZulu-Natal Cemeteries and Crematoria Act 12 of 1996 Human Tissues Act 65 of 1983 National and / or Provincial Departments of Health If relocated to formal cemetery - relevant local authority.
-Graves younger than 60 years located outside a formal cemetery administered by a local authority and the graves of victims of conflict KwaZulu-Natal Heritage Act 4 of 2008 Human Tissues Act 65 of 1983 Amafa aKwaZulu-Natali, the provincial heritage resources authority If relocated to private or communal property - Amafa.
+Grave type Relevant legislation Administrative authority - disinterment Administrative authority - reburial Graves located within a formal cemetery administered by a local authority KwaZulu-Natal Cemeteries and Crematoria Act 12 of 1996 Human Tissues Act 65 of 1983 12 of 1996 Provincial Departments of cem Graves younger than 60 years located outside a formal cemetery administered by a local authority and the graves of victims of conflict KwaZulu-Natal Heritage Act 4 of 2008 Human Tissues Act 65 of 1983 Amafa aKwaZulu-Natali, the provincial heritage resources authority If relocated to private or communal property - Amafa.
 If relocated to formal cemetery - Amafa and relevant local authority.
 Graves older than 60 years located outside a formal cemetery administered by a local authority NHRA Human Tissues Act 65 of 1983 South African Heritage Resources Agency (SAHRA), the national heritage resources authority If relocated to private or communal property - SAHRA.
 If relocated to formal cemetery - SAHRA and relevant local authority.